U.S. says 34 troops diagnosed with traumatic brain injury after Iran strike

 Pentagon officials have said there had been no effort to minimize or delay information on concussive injuries, but its handling of the injuries following Tehran’s attack has renewed questions over the U.S. military’s policy regarding how it deals with suspected brain injuries.

+Various health and medial groups for years have been trying to raise awareness about the seriousness of brain injuries, including concussions.

+According to Pentagon data, about 408,000 service members have been diagnosed with traumatic brain injury since 2000.

-Reporting by Idrees Ali and Phil Stewart; Editing by Chizu Nomiyama and Chris Reese
+Reporting by Idrees Ali and Phil Stewart; Editing by Chizu Nomiyama, Chris Reese and Jonathan Oatis